 - Luggage Storage

-If you’re lucky enough to spend 2 days in Kuala Lumpur, you’ll be able to experience more of the city’s rich culture and history.
+If you’re lucky enough to spend 2 days in Kuala Lumpur before heading off backpacking elsewhere in Malaysia, you’ll be able to experience more of the city’s rich culture and history.
 Spending time in the abundant natural attractions is also on Day 2’s Kuala Lumpur itinerary!

 - Why it’s awesome: This is where Malaysia proclaimed its independence from the British in 1957.